Minix: MINIX 3

-Version 3.1.5 was released on 5 November 2009.
-It contains X11, emacs, vi, cc, gcc, perl, python, ash, bash, zsh, ftp, ssh, telnet, pine, and over 400 other common Unix utility programs.
+Version 3.1.5 was released on 5 November 2009, and it contains X11, emacs, vi, cc, gcc, perl, python, ash, bash, zsh, ftp, ssh, telnet, pine, and over 400 other common Unix utility programs.
 With the addition of X11, this version marks the transition away from a text-only system.
 In many cases it can automatically restart a crashed driver without affecting running processes.
 In this way, MINIX is self-healing and can be used in applications demanding high reliability.
-MINIX 3 also has support for virtual memory management, making it suitable for desktop OS use.
-Desktop applications such as Firefox and OpenOffice.org are not yet available for MINIX 3 however.
+Since version 3.1.4, support for virtual memory management has been added, making it suitable for desktop OS use.
+Desktop applications such as Firefox and OpenOffice.org are not yet available for MINIX 3, however.